People:

 Jesse Jackson: "I say, America, stay out the Bushes!" (speaking at the Florida Capitol during the 2000 presidential campaign)

-Jesse Jackson: "Jesus was born to a homeless couple."
-(Not true.
-Joseph and Mary were traveling, not homeless.)
+Jesse Jackson: "Jesus was born to a homeless couple." (speaking in support of American homeless individuals by opining that Joseph and Mary were "homeless," when they were actually simply traveling and could not find accomodations.)

 Jesse Jackson: "There is value in values."